 A man you’ve only been on a couple of dates with.

 Or, the most amazing guy ever where things were progressing really nicely and you’ve been seeing each other regularly.

-If it was a guy that you went on just one or two dates with, then the only thing to do is this: move on.
+If it was a guy that you went on just one or two dates with, then the only thing to do if he suddenly goes silent is this: move on.

 I know it can be tough, but it’s really that simple.